Girdler sulfide process

-Karl-Hermann Geib and Jerome S. Spevack independently, and in parallel, invented the process in 1943 and its name derives from the Girdler company, which built the first American plant using the process.
+In 1943, Karl-Hermann Geib and Jerome S. Spevack independently invented the process.The process is named after the Girdler Company, which constructed the first American plant to implement it.

-The method is an isotopic exchange process between H2S and H2O ("light" water), that produces heavy water over several steps.
-It is a highly energy intensive process.
+The method is an isotopic exchange process, where isotopes of hydrogen are swapped between hydrogen sulfide (H2S) and water (H2O), also known as "light" water, that produces heavy water over several steps.
+This process is highly energy intensive.

 Until its closure in 1997, the Bruce Heavy Water Plant in Ontario (located on the same site as Douglas Point and the Bruce Nuclear Generating Station) was the world's largest heavy water production plant, with a peak capacity of 1600 tonnes per year (800 tonnes per year per full plant, two fully operational plants at its peak).
 It used the Girdler sulfide process to produce heavy water, and required by mass 340000 units of feed water to produce 1 unit of heavy water.

 The first such facility of India's Heavy Water Board to use the Girdler process is at Rawatbhata near Kota, Rajasthan.
 This was followed by a larger plant at Manuguru, Andhra Pradesh.
 Other plants exist in the United States and Romania for example.
-Romania, India and the former supplier of much of the world's heavy water demand Canada all have operating heavy water reactors with two at Cernavoda Nuclear Power Plant in Romania making up the country's entire fleet and several each in India (mostly IPHWR) and Canada (exclusively CANDU).
+Romania, India and the former supplier of much of the world's heavy water demand, Canada, all have operating heavy water reactors with two at Cernavodă Nuclear Power Plant in Romania making up the country's entire fleet and several each in India (mostly IPHWR) and Canada (exclusively CANDU).

-The Process
+The process

 Each of a number of steps consists of two sieve tray columns.
-One column is maintained at 30 °C and is called the cold tower and the other at 130 °C and is called the hot tower.
+One column is maintained at 30 °C and is called the 'cold tower' and the other at 130 °C and is called the 'hot tower'.
 The enrichment process is based on the difference in separation between 30 °C and 130 °C.